Noite na Taverna

 Noite na Taverna (in A Night in the Tavern) is a short story collection written by Brazilian Ultra-Romantic author Álvares de Azevedo under the pen name Job Stern.
 It was published posthumously, in 1855; three years after Azevedo's death.
-The book is structured as a frame story containing five tales (as well as a prologue and an epilogue, thus totaling seven chapters) told by a group of five men sheltering in a tavern.
+The book is structured as a series of embedded narratives containing five tales (as well as a prologue and an epilogue, thus totaling seven chapters) told by a group of five men sheltering inside a tavern.
 It is one of the most popular and influential works of Gothic fiction in Brazilian literature.

-It is said that the book was largely inspired by Spanish author José Cadalso's 1790 work Noches lúgubres.

 Plot

 Chapter 1: "Uma Noite do Século"

 The first chapter of the book, "Uma Noite do Século" ("A Night of the Century"), introduces its setting – a tavern in an undisclosed location filled with prostitutes, drunkards and libertines.
 At a nearby table, influenced by the alcohol, a group of five friends – Solfieri, Bertram, Gennaro, Claudius Hermann and Johann – decide to share with each other certain events of their lives.
 The five tales have, in common, aspects such as unsuccessful love stories, cannibalism, murders, sexual violence, heavy drinking, among others.